James E. Kearney: Priesthood

 Kearney served as the first pastor of St. Francis Xavier's Parish in the Bronx from 1928 to 1932 and founded the parish school there in 1929.
-During his tenure at St. Francis Xavier, he also served as professor of religion at Good Counsel College in White Plains, New York, and as superintendent of parochial schools in the Bronx.
+During his tenure at St. Francis Xavier, he also served as professor of religion at Our Lady of Good Counsel College, an academy for girls in White Plains, New York, and as superintendent of parochial schools in the Bronx.

-Bishop of Salt Lake City
+Bishop of Salt Lake

-On July 1, 1932, Kearney was appointed the fourth bishop of the Diocese of Salt Lake City by Pope Pius XI.
+On July 1, 1932, Kearney was appointed the fourth bishop of Salt Lake by Pope Pius XI.
 He received his episcopal consecration on October 28, 1932, from Cardinal Patrick Hayes, with Bishops John Mitty and John Dunn serving as co-consecrators, at St. Patrick's Cathedral in Manhattan His installation took place at the Cathedral of the Madeleine in Salt Lake City on November 24, 1932.